dolthub/docs/content/introduction/what-is-dolt.md

 ---

 ## Version Controlled Database
 Dolt is a version controlled relational database.
-It has a SQL query interface, which draws heavily on the MySQL dialect.
-It implements Git-like version control features.
+Dolt implements a superset of MySQL.
+It is compatible with MySQL, and provides extra constructs exposing version control features.
+The version control features are closely modeled on Git.

 ### Offline
 When Dolt is "offline", it looks very much like Git.
 Let's use `dolt clone` to acquire a database: